 Have you taken a look inside your Spam folder recently?
 Without a doubt you’ll find the folder full of pharmacy Spam, pitching everything from Cialis and Viagra to Vicodin and Hydrocodone.
 The problem is almost none of the linked web sites are legitimate certified pharmacies.

 ISPs, Telcos, device manufacturers, and security vendors go to great lengths to provide their customers’ with online security from malicious and objectionable content (adult, pornography, hate speech, terrorism, cryptocurrency mining, etc.).
 The industry’s best web filtering (and DNS filtering) and parental controls are powered by a global network of more than 1 billion end users providing unmatched coverage and accuracy of active web traffic and websites. zvelo provides 99.9% coverage and over 99% accuracy for the ActiveWeb.
 That’s best-in-class URL classification database for OEMs and device manufacturers.

 Researchers at Kaspersky labs have discovered a new banking malware campaign that uses an old trick to obfuscate malicious URLs.
 Rather than using a domain name or IP address for their malicious link the URL is converted to numerical bases such as octal or hexadecimal formats.
 These formats are supported by major browsers and serve the purpose of tricking users into following the link and infecting their machine.

-The Fox Sports website remains infected and a risk to the 11m+ unique visitors (as reported by Compete).
-This website is ranked as the 135th in the United States and 523rd most popular in the World according to Alexa remains compromised and a major security risk to end-users.
+The Fox Sports website remains infected and a risk to the 11m+ unique visitors (as reported by Compete.
+This website, ranked as the 135th in the United States and 523rd most popular in the World according to Alexa, remains compromised and a major security risk to end-users.